Am I Entitled to Unauthorized Overtime Pay?

 Your employer is only exempt from paying you overtime if you conceal hours from them.
 However, if that is the case, you are no longer entitled to an employment law claim.
 You must give your employer the opportunity to obey the law.

 Now, if you let your employer know that you worked overtime without authorization, they may ask you to honor the regular work week in the future—that is legal and reasonable.
 However, it is illegal for them to punish you or fire you for requesting overtime wages—that is called retaliation.
-If you have been fired or punished for requesting overtime pay, you should contact our law firm immediately at 310-986-2792.
+If you have been fired or punished for requesting overtime pay, you should contact our law firm immediately and ask to speak with our Los Angeles employment law attorney Alan Burton Newman.